servicemeshinterface/smi-spec/apis/traffic-access/v1alpha4/traffic-access.md

 supports 3 schemes:

 - Pod Label selector (`podLabelSelectors`)
+  - Mutually exclusive with `serviceAccount`
 - SPIFFE (`spiffeIdentities`)
 - Service Account (`serviceAccount`)
+  - Mutually exclusive with `podLabelSelectors`
   - *Note:* The service account specified in this field is implied to exist in the `IdentityBinding`'s namespace.
 If one desires to govern access control for services replicated across different namespaces, they should create an